EGA-QMS

 To the point

-Mass spectrometry (MS) is an analytical technique to measure the mass of atoms or molecules of a gas e.g. evaporated from a sample material which has been heated up.
-The spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical structures of molecules, such as peptides and other chemical compounds.
-Mass spectrometry works by ionizing chemical compounds to generate charged molecules or molecule fragments and measuring their mass-to-charge ratios.
+Mass spectrometry (MS) is an analytical technique to measure the mass of atoms or molecules.
+In case of thermal analysis, the samples are usually given as gaseous compounds, e.g. evaporated from a sample material which has been heated up.
+The resulting spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical structures of molecules.
+Mass spectrometry works by ionizing chemical compounds to generate charged molecules or molecule fragments and measuring their mass-to-charge ratios by putting the charged molecules in a magnetic field (quadrupole) and monitor their interaction.

 The QMS – quadrupole mass spectrometer coupling device is a state of the art mass spectrometer with a heated inlet system.
 The QMS is used for the analysis of volatile decompositions.
-All Linseis instruments are especially designed to guarantee a user friendly operation of both the Thermal Analyzer and the Mass Spectrometer.
-A integrated Software solution is certainly available.
+All Linseis instruments provide an integrated software solution to allow simultaneous evaluation of thermal analysis and EGA-technique.

-The coupling of the Linseis thermobalance together with the Pfeiffer mass spectrometer provides a very reliable EGA (emission gas analysis).
+The coupling of the Linseis thermobalance with a mass spectrometer provides a very reliable EGA (emission gas analysis).

-This can provide very interesting information for material characterization in the development of new ceramics, pharmaceuticals or polymers and metals.
-Also very interesting are investigations into the environmental compatibility of the outgassing products, e.g. in waste disposal/incineration or in car paint shops.
+This can deliver very interesting information for material characterization in the development of new ceramics, pharmaceuticals or polymers and metals.
+Even investigations of the environmental compatibility of the outgassing products, e.g. in waste disposal/incineration or in car paint shops are possible.

 Characteristics